 Country vs Continent

-The difference between Country and Continent is that a country is an individual entity completely governed with discrete rules that apply just to the inhabitants, a continent on the other hand is a culmination of countries formed just on the basis of water surrounded and the tectonic plates.
+The difference between a Country and a Continent is that a country is an individual entity completely governed by discrete rules that apply just to the inhabitants.
+On the other hand, a continent is a culmination of countries formed just based on the water surrounding and the tectonic plates.

 Comparison Table